DeanTech1980/Website-Verification-System/docs/Ch5-Economics-scalability-and-path-forward.md

 # Chapter 5 - Economics, scalability and path forward

 ## Overview
-This chapter examines the economic trade offs, funding models and market impacts of a Trusted Websites regime, outlines scalability and resilience requirements for a global verification infrastructure, and proposes a staged roadmap to pilot, evaluate and expand the system while protecting inclusion, rights and competition.
+This chapter examines the economic trade offs, funding models and market impacts of a Trusted Websites system, outlines scalability and resilience requirements for a global verification infrastructure, and proposes a staged roadmap to pilot, evaluate and expand the system while protecting inclusion, rights and competition.

 ---